-5.4.4.3 DESIGN CONSIDERATIONS
+5.4.4.3 Design Considerations

 The control structure must incorporate all requirements depicted and noted on the standard details provided by the District.
-Standard details for control structures are provided in Appendix A of this TGM and on the WMO website at mwrd.org/wmo.
+Standard details for control structures are provided in Appendix C of this TGM and on the WMO website at mwrd.org/wmo.
 Additionally, the following items must be considered and incorporated into the design of the control structure:

-- The control structure (and emergency overflow structure) must be located within the property holdings; - The restrictor within the control structure must be durable and permanently installed and must not contain any plastic or removable/adjustable gates; - The restrictor within the control structure must be visible and readily accessible for maintenance and inspection; - The restrictor must be located on the downstream side of the control structure or on the upstream side of an internal baffle wall within the control structure; - The control structure must be designed to be self-cleaning; - The control structure must incorporate a backflow prevention device when tributary to a combined sewer or District water reclamation facilities; - The control structure must be a minimum 4-foot diameter manhole or minimum 6-foot diameter manhole when a baffle wall is included or a structure with equivalent internal clearance; - The restrictor within the control structure must be constructed with a steel plate, concrete, or pipe complying with the material specifications in the District's general notes provided in Appendix A of this TGM; - When a control structure uses a baffle wall, it must be made of concrete, and epoxy must be used to make a watertight seal to the structure wall; and
+- The control structure (and emergency overflow structure) must be located within the property holdings; - The restrictor within the control structure must be durable and permanently installed and must not contain any plastic or removable/adjustable gates; - The restrictor within the control structure must be visible and readily accessible for maintenance and inspection; - The restrictor must be located on the downstream side of the control structure; - The control structure must be designed to be self-cleaning; - The control structure must incorporate a backflow prevention device when tributary to a combined sewer or District water reclamation facilities; - The control structure must be a minimum 4-foot diameter manhole or a structure with equivalent internal clearance; - The restrictor within the control structure must be constructed with a steel plate, concrete, or pipe complying with the material specifications in the District's general notes provided in Appendix C of this TGM; and